 What advantage does your protocol offer compared to other techniques?

-Qianwen Zheng: This protocol offers several advantages relative to mechanical methods and previous digestion-based approaches.
-Firstly, the improved digestion buffer is gentler, and facilitates the dispersion of oocytes and dissociation of granulosa cells, minimizes oocyte damage.
-Secondly, it enables the acquisition of abundant clean stage I oocytes.
+Qianwen Zheng: This method has several advantages over mechanical methods and previous digestion approaches.
+First, the improved digestion buffer is gentler, helping to disperse oocytes and dissociate granulosa cells while minimizing damage to the oocytes.
+Plus, it allows us to get plenty of clean stagel oocytes.

 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.